ozos/ozos.github.io/about.md

 I enjoy learning new things about programming, computers and life.

-## What I do for fun.

-Walking, listen to music, writing, reading, programing, videogames, cooking, tv series, outdoor and I have been sticked to an regular exercise program in the last months.

 ## Why this page

 This page is an attempt to keep an online collection of codes I have written over the time.

-##
+## What I do for fun.

+Walking, listen to music, writing, reading, programing, videogames, cooking, tv series, outdoor and I have been sticked to an regular exercise program for the last months.

 ## Setup

-Some fun facts about the setup of this project include:
+Some fun facts about the setup of this personal page include:

 * Built with [Jekyll](http://jekyllrb.com)
 * Using [Hyde](http://hyde.getpoole.com) theme